Techtonica/curriculum/electives/databases/database-migrations.md

 ### Guided Practice

 Imagine you built a website to track the user's physical activity.
-Information about each user is stored in a database table called _account_, and every time a new user signs up from the signup page, a new row is added to the table.
+Information about each user is stored in a database table called _account_, and every time a new user signs up from the sign up page, a new row is added to the table.

 | id  | name  | email                | pet          |
 | --- | ----- | -------------------- | ------------ |
 | 1   | Jeff  | abcd@gmail.com       | siberian cat |
 | 2   | Sarah | helloworld@gmail.com | russian blue |

-On the signup webpage you want to:
+On the sign up webpage you want to:

 - include a new field for phone number
 - remove the field for pet (unnecessary info to collect and many people don't have pets)